 The next thing to include is fiber.
 “Some of the best forms are root vegetables, artichokes, Jerusalem artichokes, resistant starches, such as from cold cooked potatoes, yams, broccoli, brussels sprouts, and cauliflower,” he says.
-All these are great sources for the right kind of fiber and the right kind of nutrition for your gut.
-So, enjoy these in side dishes, stir-fry meals, salads and more.
+All of these are great sources of the right kind of fiber and the right kind of nutrition for your gut.
+So, enjoy these in side dishes, stir-fried meals, salads, and more.

-Try eating foods with probiotics, such as Greek yogurt or kefir.
-You can also enjoy Greek yogurt in smoothies, as a bowl for breakfast, as a healthy ingredient in lightened desserts and dips, and more.
+You might also try eating foods with probiotics, such as Greek yogurt or kefir.
+You can enjoy Greek yogurt in a number of creative ways, including smoothies, as a bowl for breakfast, as a gut-healthy ingredient in desserts and dips, and more.